collingsandrew/milestone-project-3/README.md

 ## Testing

-Please refer to [TESTING.md](TESTING.md) for testing information and results.
+Please refer to [TESTING.md](TESTING.md) for testing information, results and bugs.

 ## Credits